-Impacts of the marine outfall discharge on the local intertidal communities were not evident from the 2020 spring survey results (Figures 5 and 6).
-Two of the three potential impact sites had greater species richness and diversity than the control site, Waihi Reef.
-The other potential impact site, located 200 m SE of the outfall, appeared to still be recovering from a natural slip event which buried the reef five years earlier.
+Impacts of the marine outfall discharge on the local intertidal communities were not evident from the 2022 summer survey results.
+Two potential impact sites had greater species richness and diversity results than the control site, Waihi Reef, while the other site (350 m NW of the outfall) had recently experienced a natural rock fall event and was buried by large boulders and other debris.
+Seven years ago, the site 200 m SE of the outfall was also buried during a rock fall event.
+Species richness and diversity at this site has only just recovered to a pre-rock fall level in the last two years.
 Long-term results did not indicate any differential trends between the impact sites and the control site regarding species richness or diversity.
-These findings were consistent with the historical results.
+These findings are consistent with historical results.